infinum/accessibility-mobile-standards/docs/guidelines/platforms/android/guideline_operable_android.md

 ---

+### Focus Not Obscured (Minimum) (WCAG 2.4.11 - Level AA)

+When the user navigates through the app, the focus should not be obscured by any other author-created elements and should be visible, at least partially.

+#### ✅ Success technique(s)

+When creating a view or a screen, think about the visibility of the focus and make sure that the user can see which element is currently selected.

+To satisfy this guideline, check the following:

+- The content is scrollable (when needed)
+- The element is not obscured by other elements
+- The element is (at least) partially visible when focused/used

+#### 🚫 Failures

+The following should be avoided:

+- Element is hidden due to inability to scroll.
+- Another element of the screen (e.g. sticky footer or floating element) hides the focused element.

 ### Other operable guidelines

 This section contains guidelines that may not applicable for the mobile (Android) platform, or its criteria is a not the responsibility of the mobile team.
 Still, take into account that those guidelines needs to be satisfied.